sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 ![screen shot](images/faq-quick-edit.png)

-How to change how many records are processed at a time (batch size)?
+How do I change how many records are processed at a time (batch size)?
 --------------------------------------------------------------------

 On the Mass Action Configuration detail page, click the **Quick Edit** button then set the value for `Batch Size` field to be between 1 and 200 then click **Save**.